King of the Hill: Format change

 Judge and Daniels' reduced involvement with the show resulted in the series' format turning more episodic and formulaic.
 Beginning in season seven, John Altschuler and Dave Krinsky, who had worked on the series since season two, took it over completely, tending to emphasize Judge's concept that the series was built around sociopolitical humor rather than character-driven humor.
 Although Fox insisted that the series lack character development or story arcs (a demand made of the network's other animated series, so that they can be shown out of order in syndication), Judge and Daniels had managed to develop minor arcs and story elements throughout the early years of the series, such as Luanne's becoming more independent and educated after Buckley's death, and the aging of characters being acknowledged (a rare narrative occurrence for an animated series).
-Lacking Judge and Daniels' supervision, the series ceased aging its characters and even began retconning character backstories; in the episode "A Rover Runs Through It", Peggy's mother was abruptly changed from a neurotic housewife with whom Peggy shared a competitive relationship to a bitter rancher from whom Peggy had been estranged for years.
-The format change also resulted in at least one minor character—Laoma, Kahn's mother—being written out of the show completely, and her relationship with Bill ignored in all future episodes.

 Connection to Bless the Harts

 Bless the Harts, an animated series created for Fox, loosely shares a universe with King of the Hill, and features the Mega-Lo-Mart in the show.
-Story editors Christy Stratton and Emily Spivey for King of the Hill are involved in the show, although Mike Judge is not.
-It premiered on September 29, 2019, and ended on June 20, 2021 due to Fox cancelling the series after two seasons.
+Story editors Christy Stratton and Emily Spivey for King of the Hill are involved in the show, although Judge is not.
+It premiered on September 29, 2019, and ended on June 20, 2021, due to Fox canceling the series after two seasons.

 Facing cancellation

 Because it was scheduled to lead off Fox's Sunday-night animated programming lineup, portions of King of the Hill episodes were often pre-empted by sporting events that ran into overtime (the show was pre-empted more often than not by NFL football); in season nine especially, whole episodes were pre-empted.
-Ultimately, enough episodes were pre-empted that the majority of the series' 10th season—initially intended to be the final season, consisted of unaired ninth-season episodes.
+Ultimately, enough episodes were pre-empted that the majority of the series's 10th season—initially intended to be the final season—consisted of unaired ninth-season episodes.
 The 11th season was also meant to be the last, with a planned finale televised before it was renewed.

 The 13th-season episode "Lucky See, Monkey Do" became the first episode of the series to be produced in widescreen high definition when it aired on February 8, 2009.